David-Hickey/windows-quick-list-2/README.md

 ### Installation

 I might at some point look into adding this to Cinnamon spices.
 For now though, just drop `files/windows-quick-list-2@davidhickey` from this repository in your `~/.local/share/cinnamon/applets/`.
 If this folder doesn't exist on your computer, just create it yourself.
+Then go to the Applets program in your Cinnamon settings and add Windows Quick List 2 to your panel, wherever you like.